13th Guards Poltavaskaya

 Right: Detail of wartime pattern cap stars worn on the pilotka.

 Far right: Post war white metal cap star.
-These are not
+These are not suitable for wartime representation and must not be worn.

 Picture

-Furazhka or Forage cap.
+Furazhka or Forage caps.

 Picture